 Facebook Pixel Troubleshooting & Tips

-- You may have heard the term Facebook SDK thrown around too — this is similar to a pixel but is used on your business’s mobile app.
-If you have an app and not a website, you can use an SDK to track user behavior.
+- You may have heard the term Facebook SDK thrown around too — this is similar to a pixel, but is used on your business’s mobile app.
+If you have an app rather than a website, you can use an SDK to track user behavior.

 - Download and install the Facebook Pixel Helper.
 This will save you time.
 Open up a browser in Chrome (it has to be Chrome), navigate to your site, and you can use this tool to troubleshoot your pixel.

-- An easy way to know whether the pixel is working is to check the status in your ads manager.
-It should be ‘active’
+- An easy way to know whether the pixel is working is to check the status in your Ads Manager.
+It should be labelled "active."

 - The currency setting must use the standard 3-letter ISO currency code (for example, USD)